cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ## More
 ​
-Read more about the [authentication process](https://doc.cognitedata.com/dev/guides/iam/external-application.html#tokens).
+To read more about the authentication, see [authentication process](https://doc.cognitedata.com/dev/guides/iam/external-application.html#tokens).